 Note: Our Caterers will make every attempt to identify ingredients that may cause allergic reactions for those with food allergies.
 Every effort is made to instruct our food production staff on the severity of food allergies; however, there is always a risk of contamination.
 There is also a possibility that manufacturers of the commercial foods we use could change the formulation at any time, without notice.
 Customers concerned with food allergies need to be aware of this risk.
 The Yothu Yindi Foundation will not assume any liability for adverse reactions to foods consumed or items one may come in contact with while eating catered meals.

 The Garma Festival is held in a remote bush location.
-Currently we have limited facilities to cater for people with disabilities.
+Currently, we have limited facilities to cater to people with disabilities.
 We have one wheelchair-accessible toilet and shower facility on site.
 We are planning to better enable and accommodate guests in the future.

 Toilets and Showers

 There are operational toilets and hot showers on site.

 There are no clothes washing facilities onsite.
 Please pack enough clothing to last you the entire duration of your stay.